ddockers/udemy_docker_k8/docker_compose.md

 When the containters are running I can open a new window and rin `docker-compose ps` to see the status and details of the containters.

 ![Imgur](https://i.imgur.com/OaUPpuM.png)

+The command needs to be run in the same directory as the compose.yaml file.